 — Nicole Perlroth (@nicoleperlroth) September 16, 2014

-According to an analysis of the configuration file used in this attack, the Citadel malware was instructed to look for user access to certain URL addresses of Internet-connected systems, such as webmail, of the targeted companies.
-Once the browser accesses such a URL, the malware is instructed to grab all the information submitted by the user.
-This is known as form grabbing, or “HTTP POST” grabbing.
-When the user submits information into the system, the Web browser generates an HTTP POST request that sends the data entered to the site.
+According to an analysis of the configuration file used in this attack, the Citadel malware was instructed to look for user access to certain URL addresses of internet-connected systems, such as webmail, in the targeted companies.
+Once the browser accesses such a URL, the malware is instructed to grab all the information submitted by the user — his is known as form grabbing, or “HTTP POST” grabbing.
+When the user submits information into the system, the web browser generates an HTTP POST request that sends the data entered to the site.
 The malware then intercepts the POST data before it is encrypted and sent to the server.

 Below is the relevant section from the configuration file (shown in a Trusteer proprietary format), with the names of the targeted companies redacted:

 To steal login credentials that provide access to the company’s webmail system, the malware looks for URLs like “http://mail.target-company.com,” which would be the login URL of the webmail system.
-When the user submits the login credentials, the malware grabs the username, password and any other information that is submitted during the login process.
-The information is sent to the cyber criminal, who can then log in on behalf of a trusted user, access corporate emails, send malicious emails and more.
+When the user submits the login credentials, the malware grabs the username, password and any other information submitted during the login process.
+The information is sent to the cybercriminal, who can then log in on behalf of a trusted user, access corporate emails, send malicious emails and more.

 Massively Distributed APT Malware

 This is not the first time massively distributed malware originally designed for financial fraud has been used to target nonfinancial organizations in an APT-style attack.
 In fact, we wrote an article on this back in 2010.
-Citadel is one of many dozens of malware families that were initially created to steal money from financial targets, such as banks.
+Citadel is one of many dozens of malware families that were initially created to steal money from financial targets such as banks.
 These include the infamous Zeus, SpyEye and Shylock families.
-Over time, malware developers extended the capabilities of these malware families and added advanced evasion techniques to turn them into sophisticated APT tools that can target organizations in general.
+Over time, malware developers extended the capabilities of these malware families and added advanced evasion techniques to turn them into sophisticated APT tools that can target any organization.

 The typical functions available with these malware families include:

-- Keylogging: Recording the user keystrokes and sending them to the attacker.
+- Keylogging: Recording user keystrokes and sending them to the attacker.

-- Screenshot capturing: Recording the browser session, including all the information that is displayed to the user.
+- Screenshot capturing: Recording the browser session, including all the information displayed to the user.

-- Video capturing: Recording a video stream of a browser session, including all the information that is displayed to the user.
+- Video capturing: Recording a video stream of a browser session, including all the information displayed to the user.